obhq/obliteration/README.md

 cmake --build build
 ```

+You can use `-j` to enable parallel build (e.g. `cmake --build build -j 2`).
+Each parallel build consume a lot of memory so don't specify the number of your CPU cores otherwise your system might be crashing due to out of memory.

 ## Development

+Before proceed, make sure the build preset you was using is `*-debug`.
 We recommended Visual Studio Code as a code editor with the following extensions:

 - [C/C++](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools)
 - [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer)